AntJanus/WebDevelopment.META/Book/4-Better Developer/3-preventing-burnout.md

 This means that, no more weekend work, no more "staying after five" or whenever, and no more working late at night at home just to get a project done on a deadline.
 But if you do need to work longer hours it should happen rarely and not be a habit.
 On top of that, it should be followed by a time of less stress and responsibility.
 Meaning that once you launch that long difficult project, take a break.

+Taking on too much.
+Another good point is not to take on too much.
+It might seem inviting to volunteer for every new project but in the end, it'll lead to stress.
+And if it doesn't lead to working long hours, it will still lead to fatigue.
+Sometimes, it's inevitable but over-assignment should be a last resort.
+Prolonged exposure to high stress will definitely knock you out of the game.

+There are other reasons but two those are the top ones.
+Along with that are less visible and recognizable ones:

+1. working monotonously with no new projects and no real change in the form of the projects.
+2. unclear job expectations.

+## Solution

+The solution is to never get to the point where you're starting to think you've burnt out.
+However, you may have already passed that point of no return.
+It's fine, we've all been there and we will all be there again.
+Let's talk about what you can do once you reach that point.

+First of all, stop doing what's putting you in this position.
+If you've been working long hours, cut them back to your regular hours.
+If you have too many projects, talk to your PM or your manager about clearing your plate.
+If you can't, try to push the projects off as much as possible.

+Next, try the quick-fix solutions:

+1. whenever you're off work, go outside and away from electronics.
+2. take a few days off to just relax and get away.
+3. spend a weekend doing this you want to do, no programming.

+But that will only keep things from getting worse.
+What you'll need to do is start changing the way you work:

+1. Don't allow long work hours.
+2. Speak to your PM or Manager and communicate with them about your workload.
+3. Switch to a new project if you can.
+4. Ask for recognition of the work you do.

+And honestly, if you encounter severe issues with any of these points, start looking for a new job.